Healthy Broccoli and Cheddar Soup

 • Transfer all the vegetables, except for the broccoli to a deep pot.
 Season with paprika and mustard powder and toss to combine.
 Pour the vegetable broth over the roasted vegetables and bring to a boil.

-• Lower heat to a simmer, and blend using an immersion blender until smooth and creamy.
+• Lower heat to a simmer, and cook for about 10 minutes.
+Blend using an immersion blender until smooth and creamy.
 Add the broccoli and pulse a few times to incorporate the broccoli.
-Stir in cheddar cheese and milk.
+Remove from heat and stir in cheddar cheese and milk.

 • Serve warm with extra cheese on top, if desired.